HasanOmar1/Book-Library-Fullstack/README.md

 - There is a category for books added by people.
 - You can check out books written by well known authors.
 - There are Fairy Tales books.
+- Book of the day section changes every 24 hours.

 ---